 Joy was born and raised in Goshen, New York and moved to Las Vegas in 2010 to be closer to her daughter, Laura, and son in law Nick.
 She worked simultaneously for 33 years for the State of New York Court System and the Goshen Fire District.

 She was a long time member of the Goshen United Methodist Church, holding several positions including Lay Leader, Sunday School Teacher and Pastor/Staff Parish Relations Team member.

 After her first visit to Desert Spring United Methodist Church, she knew this was her new "church home".
 Her passion is to add a little comfort and sunshine to those who are alone or ill.

 Born in Panama City, Florida, Carolyn grew up singing in a small Methodist Church.
 A love of music was instilled in her by both her father, who performed professionally, and her mother who sang her faith to Carolyn every day.
 As a result, the message in both word and song became a very important part of her life and she vowed to be as much a communicator in the “song” part as possible.

 Carolyn and her husband Ron have been in Las Vegas since 1992.
-They have two daughters: Shana who is a film editor in Atlanta, GA and Stacy who is working toward her doctorate at UCLA.
+They have two daughters: Shana who is a film editor in Atlanta, GA and Stacy who just graduated with her doctorate from UCLA.